Zendaya

-Zendaya Maree Stoermer Coleman (/zɛn'deɪ.ə/ zen-DAY-ə; born September 1, 1996) is an American actress and singer.
-The recipient of numerous accolades, including two Primetime Emmy Awards and a Golden Globe Award, she was named by Time as one of the 100 most influential people in the world in 2022.
-Her films as a leading actress have grossed over $3.9 billion worldwide.
+Zendaya Maree Stoermer Coleman (Note: Pronunciation: /zɛn'deɪ.ə/, zen-DAY-ə) (born September 1, 1996) is an American actress and singer.
+(Note: Attributed to multiple references:) Known for her work in television and blockbusters, her films as a leading actress have grossed over $9.8 billion worldwide.
+Her accolades include two Primetime Emmy Awards and a Golden Globe.
+In 2022, Time named her one of the 100 most influential people in the world.

-Born in Oakland, California, Zendaya began her career as a child model and backup dancer before gaining prominence for her role as Rocky Blue on the Disney Channel sitcom Shake It Up (2010–2013).
-She then starred in and produced the channel's sitcom K.C.
-Undercover (2015–2018).
-Zendaya made her feature film debut as Michelle in the Marvel Cinematic Universe film Spider-Man: Homecoming (2017).
-She reprised her role in its sequels Far From Home (2019) and No Way Home (2021), both of which grossed over $1 billion worldwide.
-For her performance as Rue Bennett, a struggling drug-addicted teenager, in the HBO teen drama series Euphoria (2019–present), Zendaya won two Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series, becoming the youngest performer to win the category, as well as a Golden Globe Award.
+Born in Oakland, California, Zendaya began her career as a child model and dancer before gaining prominence for her roles on the Disney Channel sitcoms Shake It Up (2010–2013) and K.C.
+Undercover (2015–2018), the latter of which she also produced.
+For her performance as the drug-addicted teenager Rue Bennett in the HBO drama series Euphoria (2019–2026), Zendaya was nominated for three Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series and won two, becoming the youngest performer to win the award.

-Zendaya's other film roles include the musical The Greatest Showman (2017), the romantic dramas Malcolm & Marie (2021) and Challengers (2024), and Chani in the science fiction films Dune (2021) and Dune: Part Two (2024).
-In 2011, she released the singles "Swag It Out" and "Watch Me", the latter a collaboration with Bella Thorne.
-Signed to Hollywood Records, she released her debut studio album, titled Zendaya (2013), to moderate success.
-Its lead single, "Replay", peaked within the top 40 of the US Billboard 200.
-Her Zac Efron collaboration, "Rewrite the Stars", from The Greatest Showman soundtrack (2017), reached the top 20 of several record charts and has received multi-platinum sales certifications globally.
-She has also written and performed several songs for Euphoria.
+Zendaya made her feature film debut as Michelle Jones-Watson in the Marvel Cinematic Universe film Spider-Man: Homecoming (2017).
+She reprised the role in the film's sequels Far From Home (2019), No Way Home (2021), and Brand New Day (2026).
+She also starred in the musical film The Greatest Showman (2017), Denis Villeneuve's Dune trilogy (2021–2026), and The Odyssey (2026), and has earned praise for her performances in the romance films Malcolm & Marie (2021), Challengers (2024) and The Drama (2026).

-Early life and acting background
+In 2011, Zendaya released the singles "Swag It Out" and "Watch Me", the latter a collaboration with Bella Thorne.
+Signed to Hollywood Records, she released the studio album Zendaya in 2013.
+Its lead single, "Replay", peaked in the top 40 of the US Billboard Hot 100 and earned multi-platinum certifications.
+Her duet with Zac Efron, "Rewrite the Stars", from The Greatest Showman soundtrack (2017), charted in the top 20 and achieved multi-platinum status in various countries.
+Zendaya also wrote and performed several songs for Euphoria.

-"I knew I wanted to be an entertainer.
-I could see myself singing and dancing in front of millions of people."
+Early life